 - I must be careful with my wallet, keep it secure

-I’ve italicized the core principles and bolded the four most important ones: the three primitive functions of SSI (issue, hold, verify) plus the foundational premise of sovereignty over the container.
+I’ve bolded four core principles: the three primitive functions of SSI (issue, hold, verify), plus the foundational premise of sovereignty over the container.

 Before having my wallet-first-always aha! moment today— sorry Drummond, I’m a slow learner — I had concluded that the most important concept to convey to folks, especially smart techie types, was the issue-hold-verify model.
 People don’t realize that issue-hold-verify is how drivers licenses, passports, loyalty cards, merit badges, and every other credential works in meatspace.
 Teaching this simple-to-understand principle, and how it’s the same as every physical credential they’ve ever had, makes an easy transition to how the lack of cryptographic-strength issue-hold-verify workflows in cyberspace creates the big trust, privacy, and security problems we have today.

 There are exceptions.
 Issue-hold-verify is how the Apple wallet works, too.
 But Apple is proprietary for Apple; you can’t take Apple wallet contents with you when you switch to Android.
 There’s no standards or interoperability between Apple’s and other wallets, each application has its own special trust domain where it works only with Apple devices.
 And of course Apple can see and track everything in your wallet, if and when they choose to.
 I believe it’s inevitable that, as SSI adoption accelerates, Apple will desire greater interoperability and adopt support for standardized Verifiable Credentials at some point and build it right into iOS, hopefully sooner rather than later.